Paddling with kids can be tricky if you’re not prepared.

 - Plan your route.
 Think about portage points and ease of access, especially with young kids on board.
 The canoe trails section has over 150 trails across the country where important information like toilets, ‘get in’s’ and cafes are listed.

 - Be prepared.
 Pack a dry bag with spare clothes, a warm jacket, suncream, sun hat, gloves, and towel… anything you think you might need for the weather conditions you will face.
+Check out our Paddling Safely in the Summer article to see what yo may need in the heat.

 One last thing…